vatpac-technology/sops/docs/controller-skills/advanced.md

 **MIN** - Controller instruction - Reduce to Minimum Speed
 **MX** - Controller instruction - Increase to Maximum Speed

+!!! tip
+    Prior to implementing speed control, get yourself the best possible picture of what the pilots are doing.
+Asking questions like;
+    *"QFA123, report planned cruise Mach number"
+    "VOZ456, report speed on descent"
+    "QJE1781, report top of descent point"*
+    Will give you maximum awareness of the traffic picture, and help plan restrictions, sequences, etc.

+### Descending early
+Levels can also be used to help facilitate sequencing where required.
+Aircraft will naturally have a slower ground speed at lower levels, so to assist with any delaying action, you can give the instruction:
+*"BNZ148, for sequencing, descend now to F130"*

+This method is not the best for planning purposes, and will only help to achieve 1-4 mins delay, depending on how far out from the destination.
+This method is more suited to adjusting the sequence if things haven't quite worked out as planned, or an aircraft that despite all efforts, just will not slow down.
 ### Vectoring
 Vectoring aircraft is best to achieve anywhere between a 2 minute and a 6 minute delay (again, depending on how far out from the FF).
 Vectoring aircraft for sequencing involves pointing aircraft away from their route (somewhere between 30° and 60°) for as long as necessary to achieve the delay.
 Whilst vectoring, you can anchor a BRL between the aircraft and the Feeder Fix to monitor how much time needs to be lost, then turn the aircraft back on route once the required delay has been achieved.